Bossen komen en gaan

 Around 5000 B.C. the first farmers started clearing patches of forest to develop their small fields.
 Every few years the soil was exhausted and the farmers moved on to clear new fields.
 This slow clearance of forests did not just occur on the higher grounds alone but also in the lower valleys, where farmers needed pastures and meadows.
 Eventually the forests disappeared almost everywhere and only residual patches of old forest remained.

 Over time the Hondsrug area was gradually losing more and more of its forest cover and towards the end of the nineteenth century less than two percent of Drenthe was left covered with forest.
 Only small patches of the ancient forests remained.
 The old forests or ‘Holts’ were essential to provide building materials for the farm communities.
-Examples of ancient woodland are the Amerholt and the Valtherspaan (Today this is no longer a identifiable forest but has grown into the Valtherbos).
+You can still get a feel what the ancient woodlands looked like in the Amerholt and the Valtherspaan (today this is no longer a identifiable forest but has grown into the Valtherbos, also rich in celtic fields).
 Also the woodlands surrounding estate De Klencke belong to the oldest forests.

 Along Drenthe’s townfields rows of short rotation Oakwood coppiced forests can be found.
 Every ten years or so these trees were harvested for use as wood for furnaces and other material use like.
 The soils where these forests are located often are too wet for other use.
 Coppiced forests are recognizable by multiple stems from one stump.